 Progesterone

-Progesterone is a highly important hormone during pregnancy, and women who are at risk for preterm labor and are carrying single babies may be treated with a synthetic form of it to prevent preterm labor.
+Progesterone is a highly important hormone during pregnancy, and women who are at risk for preterm labor or have a shortened cervix and are carrying single babies may be treated with a synthetic form of it to prevent preterm labor.

-Progesterone treatments are not safe for women who are at risk for preterm labor because they are pregnant with multiples.
+Progesterone treatments are not safe for women who are at risk for preterm labor if they are pregnant with multiples.

 Cervical cerclage

-A cerclage, which is a stitch that’s put in the cervix to hold it closed, is a treatment that’s sometimes recommended to pregnant women who are diagnosed with cervical insufficiency, which can cause her cervix to shorten or thin too soon.
-Cervical cerclage generally stays in long enough to maintain the pregnancy until week 37 or 38, and then the stitch is removed, though it can be removed earlier if necessary.
+A cerclage, a stitch that’s put in the cervix to hold it closed, is a treatment that’s sometimes recommended to pregnant women who are diagnosed with cervical insufficiency, which can cause the cervix to shorten or thin too soon.
+Cervical cerclage generally stays in long enough to maintain the pregnancy (until week 37 or 38) and then the stitch is removed, though it can be removed earlier if necessary.

 After preterm labor has started

-Once preterm labor has begun, it can’t be stopped for very long.
-When labor has begun, most healthcare providers assess whether they can delay labor long enough to deliver steroids to help the baby’s lungs mature , and to administer antibiotics to try to help both mother and baby avoid infection during birth.
+Once preterm labor has begun, it can’t be held off for very long.
+When labor has started, most healthcare providers assess whether they can delay labor long enough to deliver steroids to help the baby’s lungs mature, and antibiotics to help both mother and baby avoid infection during birth.

 Tocolytics

-A category of medications that are used to delay preterm birth once labor has started for long enough to treat mother and baby for complications of preterm birth, and to move them to a facility that’s prepared for preterm birth complications and the health needs of a preterm baby.
+Tocolytics are a type of medication used to delay preterm birth once labor has started.
+The goal is to delay birth long enough to treat mother and baby for complications of preterm birth, and to move them to a facility that’s prepared for preterm birth complications and the health needs of a preterm baby.

-Different tocolytics have different side-effects that affect different women differently, so if you need them, your healthcare provider will assess which one will work the best for you.
+Certain tocolytics have side-effects that affect people differently, so if you need them, your healthcare provider will assess what will work best for you.
 Tocolytics generally can’t delay preterm labor for longer than two days.

-Tocolytics can often, however, delay birth for long enough to get to a hospital that’s best prepared to deal with babies who are born preterm.
+Tocolytics can often, however, delay birth for long enough to get to a hospital that’s best prepared to care for babies who are born preterm.

 Reviewed by the Ovia Health Clinical Team